cncf/devstats-example/INSTALL_UBUNTU18.md

     - `service postgresql restart`
     - `swapoff -a` and remove any swap from `/etc/fstab`.
 8. Clone `devstats-example`.
 It demonstrates DevStats setup for a `github.com/homebrew` org.
-    - `git clone https://github.com/cncf/devstats-example.git`, cd `devstats`
+    - `git clone https://github.com/cncf/devstats-example.git`, cd `devstats-example`
+    - Set reuse TCP connections: `./cron/net_tcp_config.sh`
     - See `SETUP_OTHER_PROJECT.md` to see how to enable DevStats on your own project.
 9. Install Grafana.
     - Go to: `https://grafana.com/grafana/download`.
 Prefer newest nightly build for your arch.